Previous Page Next Page

 8720 A Child's Death in a DCR Operation

-The intake specialist completes a priority 1 (P1) intake for any death of a child while under the care of an employee or volunteer of a DCR operation.
+The intake specialist completes a Priority 1 (P1) intake for any death of a child while under the care of an employee, volunteer, or someone working under the auspices of a DCR operation.
 This applies even if there is no indication that abuse, neglect, or exploitation by day care staff was a contributing factor in the death.

 Examples include the following:

-• A child dies in an automobile accident while riding in a day care van with staff from the facility.
+• A child dies in an automobile accident while riding in a vehicle approved by the day care.
 This applies regardless of whether the driver was a facility staff member.

 • A child dies at day care, and the death was due to a medical condition unrelated to the care provided by the day care staff.